How To Replace alias_method_chain

 end

-and get the results of #bar
+endNow we can call Foo#bar and get the results of #bar as called in the

-BarWithExtraStuff
+BarWithExtraStuff module.

-would have originally created the method
+alias_method_chain would have originally created the method

-, and the method bar_with_extra_stuff
+bar_without_extra_stuff, and the method bar_with_extra_stuff would have been

-does not give us access to the old method
+defined in the code.
+Module#prepend does not give us access to the old method

 - so this is something to keep in mind.